gravesee/binnr/README.md

 ### Capping Bins

 For adverse action reasons it might be desirable to cap a variable at a specific level.
-Using the less-than-or-equal, `<=`, sign followed by a number will cap the variable at that number and rebin.
+Using the less-than-or-equal sign, `<=`, followed by a number will cap the variable at that number and rebin.